-A new requirement for UK residents to report and pay capital gains tax (CGT) on disposals of UK residential property within 30 days was introduced in April 2020; the deadline was extended to 60 days for all completions on or after 27 October 2021.
+The requirement for UK residents to report and pay capital gains tax (CGT) on disposals of UK residential property separately from the self assessment tax return was introduced in April 2020.
+The deadline is 60 days for all completions on or after 27 October 2021.
+Disposals occurring before this date had to be reported within 30 days.
 Non-residents have had an obligation since 2015.
-ICAEW’s Tax Faculty provides guidance on to the digital service for reporting disposals to HMRC.
+ICAEW’s Tax Faculty provides guidance on the digital service for reporting disposals to HMRC.

 CGT 60-day reporting requirement

-A new requirement to report and pay capital gains tax (CGT) on disposals of UK residential property applies to disposals made by UK resident taxpayers on or after 6 April 2020.
+The requirement to report and pay capital gains tax (CGT) on disposals of UK residential property applies to disposals made by UK resident taxpayers on or after 6 April 2020.
 The requirement applies to UK residents only where tax is due.
-The report is made using a new HMRC digital service and the report and payment are both due 60 days after the completion date.
+The CGT on property disposal (CGT PPD) return is made using an HMRC digital service.
+The return and payment are both due 60 days after the completion date for disposals made on or after 27 October 2021.
+For disposals made prior to this date the deadline is 30 days after the completion date.

 - residential UK property or land (land for these purposes also includes any buildings on the land);